zamiapi/zami-node/README.md

 # Zami Node.js SDK

 Node.js Library for the Zami API.
+Currently supports WhatsApp and Instagram.
+Support for LinkedIn, X, Telegram, Signal and Messenger is coming soon.

 ## Install